heunnajo/Blockchain/README.md

 # Blockchain
-A simple implementation of Blockchain
+A simple implementation of Blockchain\n
 Thorough understanding of Blockchain